mayank00927/credit_card_approval_end_to_end/README.md

 This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

 **Flask App creation :**
-Flask app is created with User Interface to predict the Student math score inside a Web Application.
+Flask app is created with User Interface to predict the Credid card approval prediction inside a Web Application.

 ## Scrrenshot of flask app running on localhost :